What is a Spec Sheet?

-A garment specification sheet is a technical document that contains the construction details of the product, a technical diagram/ sketch of the garment, measurements of the product.
-Here fashion is referred to the apparel and clothing products.
+A product specification sheet (spec sheet) is a technical document that includes the construction details of the product, a technical diagram/ sketch of the garment, and measurements of the product.
+Here fashion refers to apparel and clothing products.
 The fashion designer communicates the design concept through the specification sheet.
 The stitch class and seam type are mentioned in the sketch.
-The diagram also communicates different measuring points by English letter (symbol).
+The diagram also communicates different measuring points by English letters (symbols).

 To make the garment pattern, grading of the patterns for different sizes, developing a sample and sourcing of the materials, the spec sheet is followed.